S460s/todo/README.md

 \*Things to improve:

-1. Improve the display logic
+1. Add firebase auth
+2. Sorting feature for the todos.

 ---

 \*Things Missing:

-2. The ability to edit todos
 3. A good UI